nextdns/nextdns/README.md

 ## Features

 * Stub DNS53 to DoH proxy.
+* Supports a vast number of platforms / OS / routers.
 * Can run on single host or at router level.
 * Multi upstream healthcheck / fallback.
 * Conditional forwarder selection based on domain.